-- Then, very slowly and gradually - just one or two drops at a time - add the oil until the mixture starts to thicken.
-You can also use a food processor if needed, but be sure to be patient!
+- Then, very slowly and gradually — just one or two drops at a time — add the oil until the mixture starts to thicken.
+You can also use a food processor if needed, but you'll have to be patient.

 - Making homemade mayonnaise is easier with a blender or food processor, but you can use a whisk if you need to.
-Your wrist and your upper arm should be getting tired from all the whisking!
+Your wrist and your upper arm may get tired from all the manual whisking.

 - Continue blending until the mixture is thickened, creamy and smooth.
 Note that the mixture will also thicken up a little bit as it chills.

 - Transfer your mayo to a jar and store in the refrigerator.
 Allow your homemade vegan mayo to chill for at least one hour before you use it.